nminhquang380/austock-price-predict/README.md

    - Create a S3 Bucket to store data.
    - Write Python code to pull stock price history using Yahoo Finance API and store .csv file.
 In my case, I store in the local machine because the file is light and we just do it once for history data.
 Then I push this file to S3 bucket.
    - Create a Database in RDS to store data and push the .csv file in S3 to create a table.
 I found an useful [tutorial](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PostgreSQL.S3Import.html#USER_PostgreSQL.S3Import.Overview).
    - Create a Lambda Layer (package management for Lambda) for Lambda Function.
+This [link](https://aws.plainenglish.io/monitoring-apples-stock-prices-with-aws-lambda-cloudwatch-and-rds-13b572c73cb0) would be helpful.
    - Write Lambda Function to push update data to S3 Bucket.
    - Transfer data from S3 Bucket to Lambda.
    - Store data in AWS RDS.